numbas/numbas-lti-provider/doc/source/installation/ubuntu.rst

 * An SSL certificate: LTI content must be served over HTTPS.
   These can be obtained easily and for free from `Let's Encrypt <https://letsencrypt.org/>`_.

-These instructions will take a fresh machine running Ubuntu 16.04 and set up the Numbas LTI tool provider to run through NGINX or Apache.
+These instructions will take a fresh machine running Ubuntu 16.04 or newer and set up the Numbas LTI tool provider to run through NGINX or Apache.
 On different operating systems or with different web servers, the process will be different.
 There are alternate instructions for :ref:`installation on RedHat Enterprise Linux 7 <installation-rhel-7>`.